Students studying accounting at Carthage have many opportunities to enrich their education.

-Carthage accounting and finance students can get involved in a number of student organizations dedicated to putting what’s learned in the classroom into practice.
+Carthage accounting students can get involved in a number of student organizations dedicated to putting what’s learned in the classroom into practice.
 Join Velocity Consulting, the Carthage Accounting Association, Volunteer Income Tax Assistant (VITA), the Financial/Investment Club, and more.

 Chapman Executive-in-Residence Program

 The Chapman Executive-in-Residence Program brings prominent business leaders to Carthage to speak to business students about their experience, careers, and current issues in their fields.